microsoft/TypeScript-Handbook/pages/declaration files/Introduction.md

 ## Find and Install Declaration Files

-For JavaScrit library users, the [Find and Install Declaration Files](./Consumption.md) section offers two simple steps to locate and install corresponding declaration files.
+For JavaScrit library users, the [Consumption](./Consumption.md) section offers two simple steps to locate and install corresponding declaration files.